stephencweiss/stephencharlesweiss.com/content/blog/2018-12-23/debugging-dev-to-rss-to-draft-only-displaying-post-summaries-wordpress-solution.md

 My main site is built on Wordpress and my feed was set up to only share a summary.
 Fortunately it’s an easy fix (which Wordpress walks through [here](https://en.support.wordpress.com/settings/reading-settings/)).

 Let's go through the steps.

 # Update your RSS Feed Settings

 Wordpress makes changing your RSS feed settings an easy three-step process.

   1. Go to your admin panel’s reading settings (Dashboard > Settings > Reading) `https://www.<your-blog-here>.com/wp-admin/options-reading.php`
-  2. Change the setting “For each article in a feed, show” from “Summary” to “Full text”
+  2. Change the setting "For each article in a feed, show" from "Summary" to "Full text"

   ![Wordpress RSS Feed Settings](./wordpress-settings.png)

   3. Save changes

 # To refresh your `Dev.to` drafts

 Now that you've updated Wordpress, we need to go back to `Dev.to` and reset the feed.

   1. Return to your settings on `Dev.to` at https://dev.to/settings/publishing-from-rss
   2. Click on Publishing from RSS
   3. (Re)Submit and wait.

   > Your feed will be fetched every time you submit this form and updates will be automatically fetched periodically thereafter.

 The process may take a few minutes, so be patient.